June

 GKE Release Channel Support¶

-Rafay now supports Google Kubernetes Engine (GKE) Release Channels, allowing customers to select and manage the release channel for each cluster during provisioning and throughout the cluster lifecycle.
+Rafay now supports Google Kubernetes Engine (GKE) Release Channels, allowing customers to select and manage the release channel for each cluster during new cluster provisioning.

 Benefit